PennyLaneAI/pennylane-cirq/README.rst

     :target: https://pypi.org/project/plugin-name

-This template repository provides the boilerplate and file structure required to easily create your own PennyLane plugin.

-See the `PennyLane Developer API documentation <https://pennylane.readthedocs.io/en/latest/API/overview.html>`_ for more details on developing a PennyLane plugin.

-`Target framework <https://targetframework.readthedocs.io>`_ is a full-stack Python library for doing things.

-`PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.
+`PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

+`Cirq <https://github.com/quantumlib/Cirq>`_ is a Python library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.

+This PennyLane plugin allows to use both the software and hardware backends of Cirq as devices for PennyLane.

 Features